syed-masoom/Complete-Data-Analysis-Project/README.md

 Create a Refund Root-Cause Analysis.
 For example: Product → Refund Rate → Refund Amount → Reason → Profit Impact

+In One Line: Focus on reducing cancellations and refunds, improving order completion, and optimizing high-performing products to increase realized revenue and profit.

 Do not evaluate product success using sales volume alone.
 Combine: Revenue + Quantity + Profit Margin + Return Rate to identify truly valuable products.